-Speaker 4: And how long does not copy take?
+Speaker 4: And how long does net copy take?

-Speaker 5: If you had infinite IO availability, how much faster would you build, run?
+Speaker 5: If you had infinite IO availability, how much faster would your build run?

 Speaker 2: There's always the option to take that offline.
 Any more questions?
-Then thank you [Shiv 00:28:22] for the questions.
+Then thank you for the questions.
 Thank you Joshua for the great presentation.